MasonDoherty/ReactNativeShell/README.md

-# React Native Drawer Navigation
+# React Native Drawer Navigation TYPESCRIPT

-A simple React Native project showcasing drawer navigation for intuitive access to different sections of the application.
+A simple React Native in TSX project showcasing drawer navigation for intuitive access to different sections of the application.

 ## Overview